FerrisChi/vcard_1chooo/apps/web/src/contents/posts/campuscompanion.md

 alt: "CampusCompanion"
 ---

-# CampusCompanion: AI-Powered Course Recommendations
+# CampusCompanion: AI-Powered Course Recommendation Chatbot

 Course selection can be overwhelming for university students.
 With numerous options available and complex prerequisites to navigate, making the right choice isn't always straightforward.
 That's where CampusCompanion comes in - an intelligent course recommendation system that leverages Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) to provide personalized academic guidance.